linkedin/rest.li/How-to-use-projections-in-Java_converted.md

   .build()
 ```

-Applies projection on a GET request to a resource where the “message”
+Applies projection on a GET request to a resource where the `message`
-field of “RootRecord.pdsc” is a record type called “Message.pdsc”, and
+field of `RootRecord.pdl` is a record type called `Message.pdl`, and
-only the “id” fields of the message is being projected.
+only the `id` fields of the message is being projected.
 The same logic
 can be applied to RecordTemplates within custom Metadata and Paging
 projection.